hansroh/skitai/README.rst

 But it is important that meta arg should be as keyword arg, and DON'T use '__reqid' as meta data key. '__reqid' is used internally.

-Creating async response:
+Creating async response proxy:

-- was.aresponse (response_handler): return AsyncResponse
+- was.aresponse (response_handler): return ResProxy

-response_handler should receive 3 args: reqid, response and AsyncResponse.
+response_handler should receive 2 args: response for your external resource request and ResProxy.

 Note: It's impossible requesting map-reduce requests at async response mode.

 collect_producer has these methods.

-- AsyncResponse.get (), post (), ...
+- ResProxy.get (), post (), ...
-- AsyncResponse.fetched_all (): True if numer of requests is same as responses
+- ResProxy.fetched_all (): True if numer of requests is same as responses
-- AsyncResponse.render (template_file, single dictionary object or keyword args, ...): render per response, and can assign AsyncResponse  like dictionary
+- ResProxy.render (template_file, single dictionary object or keyword args, ...): render per response, and can assign ResProxy  like dictionary
-- AsyncResponse.render_all (template_file): render all responses, in template file, reqids of each responses are used as template variable.
+- ResProxy.render_all (template_file): render all responses, in template file, reqids of each responses are used as template variable.
-- AsyncResponse.push (content_to_send)
+- ResProxy.push (content_to_send)
-- AsyncResponse.done (content_to_send = None)
+- ResProxy.done (content_to_send = None)